 The GM Rating

-The Gunner's Mate rating, officially established in 1797, is one of the Navy's original ratings.
+The Gunner's Mate rating was officially established in 1794, and is one of the United States Navy's original ratings.
+Gunner's Mate is also one of the eight original Chief Petty Officer ratings.
 The Torpedoman (TM - Surface) rating merged with the GM rating on October 1, 2007.

 Gunner's Mates operate and maintain guided missile launching and torpedo launching/handling systems, rocket launchers, gun mounts and other ordnance systems and equipment.
 They train and supervise crews in the use of all types of ordnance equipment, from large caliber guns and missile systems to small arms.
 GMs stow, secure, requisition and reclassify explosives, and operate and maintain magazine flooding and sprinkler systems.
 They make mechanical, electrical and electronic casualty analysis using technical publications, blueprints, schematics and circuit diagrams; they repair, maintain, test and calibrate ordnance equipment.